Anti-communism: Czechoslovakia

 Before the June 1990 elections, demonstrators on Wenceslas Square in April gather under a poster where the red star and initials of the KSČ has a swastika painted on top of it while the coat of arms depicted is from before the formation of the Czechoslovak Socialist Republic.

 Interwar Czechoslovakia contained fascist movements that had anti-communist ideas.
 Czechoslovak Fascists of Moravia had powerful patrons.
 One patron was the Union of Industrialists (Svaz průmyslníků), which helped them financially.
-The Union of Industrialists acted as an in-between through which Frantisek Zavfel, a National Democratic member of Czechoslovakian legislature, supported the movement.
+The Union of Industrialists acted as an in-between through which Frantisek Zavfel, a National Democratic member of Czechoslovak legislature, supported the movement.
 The Moravian wing of fascism also enjoyed the support of the anti-Bolshevik Russians centered around Hetman Ostranic.
 The fascists of Moravia shared many of the same ideas as fascists in Bohemia such as hostility to the Soviet Union and anti-communism.
 The Moravians also campaigned against what they perceived to be the divisive idea of class struggle.

 The view of fascism as a barrier against communism was widespread in Czechoslovakia, where during the 1920s propaganda was conducted against establishing diplomatic relations with the Soviet government in Russia.
 In 1922, after Czechoslovakia and Russia concluded a trade agreement, the extreme right fascist-inclined elements of the National Democratic Party increased their opposition to the government.
 The country's foremost fascist, Radola Gajda, founded the National Fascist Camp.
 The National Fascist Camp condemned communism, Jews and anti-Nazi refugees from Germany.
 There was a strong anti-communist campaign in January 1923 following the attempted assassination of the country's Finance Minister, which they linked to the beginning of a communist-led takeover.

 The uprising in Plzeň was an anti-communist revolt by Czechoslovak workers in 1953.
 The Velvet Revolution or Gentle Revolution was a non-violent revolution in Czechoslovakia that saw the overthrow of the Soviet-backed Marxist–Leninist government.
 It is seen as one of the most important of the Revolutions of 1989.
 On 17 November 1989, riot police suppressed a peaceful student demonstration in Prague.
 That event sparked a series of popular demonstrations from 19 November to late December.
 By 20 November, the number of peaceful protesters assembled in Prague had swollen from 200,000 the previous day to an estimated half-million.
 A two-hour general strike, involving all citizens of Czechoslovakia, was held on 27 November.
 In June 1990, Czechoslovakia held its first democratic elections since 1946.